LeavyPZQ/Ccore/README.md

 ## **License**

 This chatroom is licensed under the MIT License.
-See the LICENSE file for more information.